Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: Related Work

 \section{Related Work}

 Autonomous forklift operations have gained attention due to labor shortages and safety needs in material handling.
-Existing work focuses on specific aspects, such as pallet manipulation in warehouse environments~\cite{walter2010closedloop} or outdoor settings~\cite{iinuma2020pallet}.
-While \cite{walter2010closedloop} combines LiDAR, perception algorithms, and motion controllers for reliable indoor performance, and \cite{iinuma2020pallet} demonstrates outdoor feasibility, these approaches depend on specific sensor configurations and controlled environments, limiting adaptability to diverse construction and logistics scenarios.
+Existing work focuses on specific aspects, such as pallet manipulation in outdoor settings~\cite{iinuma2020pallet, walter2010closedloop}.
+While \cite{walter2010closedloop} combines LiDAR, perception algorithms, and motion controllers for semi-structured environments, and \cite{iinuma2020pallet} demonstrates outdoor feasibility, these approaches rely on specific sensor configurations and controlled environments, limiting adaptability to diverse construction and logistics scenarios.